 The solution when receiving a new password for a user (via Microsoft Password Change Notification Service) was checking against the Have I Been Pwned API.
 The disclaimer at the start of the blog post detailed why this is a bad idea for production credentials.
 The intent was to show a working example of what could be achieved.

 This update post shows a working solution that you can implement internal to a network.
-Essentially taking the Pwned Password Datasets available here and loading them into a local network SQL Server and then querying that from the FIM/MIM Pwned Password Management Agent rather than calling the external public API.
+Essentially taking the Pwned Passwords Datasets available here and loading them into a local network SQL Server and then querying that from the FIM/MIM Pwned Passwords Management Agent rather than calling the external public API.